 \( \vdots \) | \( \vdots \) | \( \vdots \) | \( \vdots \) |

-E.g. if Alice wants to send the message "Hey Bob!" encrypted to Bob with a symmetric key cryptosystem, she first converts it into its integer representation and then into its binary representation:
+For example, if Alice wants to send the message "Hey Bob!" encrypted to Bob using a symmetric key cryptosystem, she first converts it into its integer representation and then into its binary representation:

 \( \eqalign{ H &\rightarrow 72 &&\rightarrow 01001000 \\ e &\rightarrow 101 &&\rightarrow 01100101 \\ y &\rightarrow 121 &&\rightarrow 01111001 \\ &\rightarrow 32 &&\rightarrow 00100000 \\ B &\rightarrow 66 &&\rightarrow 01000010 \\ o &\rightarrow 111 &&\rightarrow 01101111 \\ b &\rightarrow 98 &&\rightarrow 01100010 \\ ! &\rightarrow 33 &&\rightarrow 00100001 } \)

-The exponent of a number says how many times to multiply the number by it self.
-Ex:
+The exponent of a number indicates how many times the number is multiplied by itself.
+For example:

 \( 4^{3} = 4 \cdot 4 \cdot 4 = 64 \)

-where 3 is the exponent (or power) and 4 is the base.
-In words we say 4 to the power 3.
+Here, 3 is the exponent (or power), and 4 is the base.
+In words, we say "4 to the power of 3."

 Here are the laws of exponents: